aaron-grau/curic/react/readings/redux_nontech.md

 Since its creation Redux has rapidly grown in popularity, quickly moving beyond its initial plan as an experiment.
 As of early 2016 it had over 3,000,000 downloads.
-The redux repository on github has over 25,000 stars, and redux is now used by a number of companies including Exana, Patreon, and ClassPass.
+The Redux repository on github has over 25,000 stars, and Redux is now used by a number of companies including Exana, Patreon, and ClassPass.